campassi/bitseal/README.md

 ===

-performs key-stretching via specified number of sha256 rounds on a given key
+performs key-stretching via specified number of sha256 rounds on a given input key

-inherently has the ability to protect private keys in the same way a timed safe operates.  by choosing a very high number of rounds a private key may take considerable time to retrieve.  for example: 2 trillion rounds will take
+inherently has the ability to protect Bitcoin private keys in the same way a timed safe operates.  by choosing a very high number of rounds a private key may take considerable time to retrieve.  for example: 2 trillion rounds will take